This is a cross-post from my other web site,

 - Free Users with “Basic” access level.
 These can do more things and this level is intended for developers.
 You can have up to 5 free users with “Basic” access level.

-- Paid Users: If you need more than 5 free users for your team, you need to pay for more users, which get more things than the free users with “Basic” access level, such as a Team Foundation Server CAL (Client Access License) to access an on-premises Team Foundation Server.
+- Paid Users: If you need more than 5 free users for your team, you need to pay for more users, which get more things than the free users with “Basic” access level, such as a Team Foundation Server CAL (Client Access License) to access an on-premises Azure DevOps Server.
+For details see: Azure DevOps Server Pricing.

-If you don’t like the idea of using Team Services on the cloud, you can use Team Foundation Server on-premises:
+If you don’t like the idea of using Azure DevOps on the cloud, you can use it on-premises with Azure DevOps Server:

-- For individuals or teams up to 5 developers, you can use the free Team Foundation Server Express, that you can download here.
+- For individuals or teams up to 5 developers, you can use the free Azure DevOps Server Express, that you can download here.

-- For teams with more than 5 developers you need to pay for the additional developers as explained here: Buy access to Team Foundation Server or TFS Test hub.
+- For teams with more than 5 developers you need to pay for the additional developers as explained here: Buy access to Azure DevOps or Azure Test Plans.

-Finally, the ultimate guide for licensing Visual Studio, Visual Studio Team Services or Team Foundation Server is this white paper:
+Finally, the ultimate guide for licensing Visual Studio, Azure DevOps or Azure DevOps Server is this white paper: